mythrivarma/461_Notes/SQL 2012 Query Performance Tuning.md

 * DMOs for CPU Performance: Sys.dm_os_wait_stats, Sys.dm_os_workers and Sys.dm_os_schedulers
 * A way to check for missing indexes is to query the dynamic management view sys.dm_db_missing_index_details.
 * The opposite problem to a missing index is one that is never used.
 The DMV sys.dm_db_index_usage_stats shows which indexes have been used, at least since the last reboot of the system.
 You can also view the indexes in use with a lower-level DMV, sys.dm_db_index_operational_stats.
 It will help to show where indexes are slowing down because of contention or I/O
+* Recompilations of stored procedures add overhead on the processor.
+You want to see a value close to 0 for the SOL Re-Compilations/sec counter.
+If you consistently see nonzero values, then you should use Extended Events to further investigate the stored procedures undergoing recompilations

+##Chapter 3: SQL Query Performance Analysis##
 *